keegandonley/keegan.codes/README.md

 # keegan.codes

+https://keegan.codes

 This is my personal website.
-Built using the NextJS app directory, parallel and intercepted routes, og image generation, edge config, and edge functions.

-https://keegan.codes
+It was originally built on an early beta of Next.js 14, so not everything may be an ideal example of how it should be built today.

+It's built using the Next.js app directory:
+- Server components
+- Parallel & Intercepted routes
+- OG image generation
+- Edge configs
+- Edge runtime